mbudnek/google-home-hubitat-community/README.md

 - Off Value: The value that the On/Off Attribute will report when the device is off.
 Optional if On Value is specified.
 Defaults to "off".
 - Control Type: This parameter determines how this device is controlled.
 Either with a single command that accepts different parameters for "on" and "off" or two different commands for "on" and "off".
     - Separate Commands
         - On Command: A device command used to turn the device on.
 Should not require any parameters.
-Mapps to `on` by default.
+Maps to `on` by default.
         - Off Command: A device command used to turn the device off.
 Should not require any parameters.
-Mapps to `off` by default.
+Maps to `off` by default.
     - Single Command
         - On/Off Command: A device command used to turn the device on or off.
 Should accept one parameter.
         - On Parameter: The parameter to pass to the On/Off Command to turn the device on.